E10DezNuts/blooketHack/README.md

-# Blooket-OmsHack
+# BlooketHack
-The place where you can find hacks for blooket.
+The Reliable blooket hack

 Below is a website where you will be able to find hacks for blooket, enjoy.